Jzbonner/Python-for-Data-Science/PythonBasics.md

 data.head(n=8)
 ```

+A result of the above operation can be seen in the Jupyter Notebook file entitled _Python, DataFrames, and Libraries Workbook.ipynb_.

 ## Filtering Data in Python with Boolean Indexes
 ~ Refer to Files on Jupyter Notebook for visual representations of the subsequent concepts.